 - For extensions starting with 3: dial +64 7 2620 + the last 3 digits of the extension e.g. 3123 = +64 7 262 0123.

 In this paper students develop an understanding of learning and teaching literacy with a focus on evidence-based practice and inquiry.
 Students extend their knowledge of research-based frameworks, curriculum documents and assessment, and apply this to practice.

-This predominantly online-taught paper runs from Week 9-45.
-Students must attend on campus sessions during Weeks 9 and 27.
-The first half of the paper is spread across the twelve weeks of trimester A with weekly tasks and coursework in Moodle.
-Coursework during the second half of the paper is concentrated into week 27 prior to your Professional Experience, and weeks 41-45 after your Professional Experience.
+This paper runs from week 10-45.
+Students must attend tutorials during weeks 10-23 and following practicum, Weeks 33-45.
+The first half of the paper is spread across the twelve weeks of trimester A with two-hour weekly tutorials .
+Coursework during the second half of the paper is concentrated into week 29 prior to your Professional Experience, and weeks 41-46 after your Professional Experience.

 Students who successfully complete the paper should be able to: